I have always looked at the photos of Yellowstone and dreamed of the day we would vacation at Yellowstone ourselves. Well, it finally happened!

-After lunch we made the short drive to Mammoth hot springs.
-It is so close, it was beautiful, but honestly we spent hardly any time there at all.
+After lunch, we made the short drive to Mammoth hot springs.
+It is so close, and it was beautiful, but honestly, we spent hardly any time there at all.

 The day was really cool.
 We had showers and storms on and off and the sky was so pretty.
 I loved this North area of Yellowstone so much, as it reminded me of my home state of Alaska.

 There were plenty of Bison in the area, and the drive was beautiful.